 Renting a Viola from Top Notch in Saint Louis is Simple!

-We are a local St. Louis stringed instrument store that specializes in renting, selling, and repairing stringed instruments.
-If you need a viola for yourself or your child, you are in the right place.
-Our viola rentals start as low as about $17 a month (when paid annually), and our top-of-the line carved violas rent for only $33 a month (when paid annually).
-While those prices are our annual plan (which gives you the lowest monthly cost), you can also choose a quarterly plan or even choose to pay monthly.
+If you need a viola for yourself or your child, you’ve come to the right place.
+Viola rentals start as low as $20 a month (when paid annually), and our top-of-the line carved violas rent for only $40 a month (when paid annually).
+While those prices are our annual plan (which gives you the lowest monthly cost), you can also choose between quarterly and monthly plans.

 Why Rent Your Viola from Top Notch Violins?